peakacom/peaka-api-mcp-server/README.md

 ## Requirements

-- You'll need a Peaka Partner API key to use this server.
+- You'll need a Peaka Partner API key while using endpoints from this server.
 Check out the [Peaka Documentation](https://docs.peaka.com/how-to-guides/how-to-manage-partner-api-key#how-to-manage-your-partner-api) for detailed instructions on creating and managing your API key.

 ## Usage with Claude Desktop